 This course enhances the student's knowledge of sectional human anatomy.
 Using computed tomographic and magnetic resonance images, diagrams and computerized software, anatomical sections of the extremities, thorax, pelvis, abdomen, spine, head and neck in the transaxial, sagittal and coronal planes are studied.
-Total of 45 hours.
+Total of 45 hours of web-based instruction.
 Course fee required.
 Prerequisites: RAD 200 and BIO 104 or equivalent.
-Semester offered: Fall.
+Semesters offered: Fall, Spring, Summer.
 3 Credits